mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 The best way to cite software is to include a bibliography entry to it.
 Only those entries in the bibliography are tracked by services that count citations!
 Footnotes and URLs included in the text of the paper without a reference in the bibliography do not give proper credit to the authors.

+Note that not all journals accept `@software` BibTeX entries.
+If you encounter issues (e.g., MNRAS), you can replace these with `@misc` entries.

 When trying to find how to cite software, we suggest you follow these steps:

 #### Best: Use the information provided by the authors